To start out let's state the obvious: a person has to be attractive to model.

 in one of the top modeling capitols of the world such as New York,

-LA, London, Paris, Tokyo, and others, then they should start applying
+LA, London, and Paris, then they should start applying

 to the big agencies when they get